adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/QUICKSTART.md

 # QUICKSTART: Deploy EventHubsNamespaceToOCIStreaming to Azure and forward logs to OCI Streaming

-This function consumes from one or more Azure Event Hubs (within a namespace) and forwards messages to Oracle Cloud Infrastructure (OCI) Streaming via the PutMessages API.
+This function consumes from a selected Azure Event Hub (within a namespace) and forwards messages to Oracle Cloud Infrastructure (OCI) Streaming via the PutMessages API.

 What you get
-- Timer-triggered Azure Function (runs every minute by default)
+- Event Hub-triggered Azure Function (real-time, no schedule/poller)
-- Reads from configured Event Hubs using a namespace connection string
+- Reads from the configured Event Hub using a namespace connection string
 - Batches messages and base64-encodes payloads as required by OCI Streaming
-- Sends to your OCI Stream using API signing keys
+- Sends to your OCI Stream using API signing keys (fingerprint must match the private key)
 - Portal-friendly deployment: ARM template (deploy/azuredeploy.json) that accepts all app settings and a zip URL
 - GitHub Actions workflow for zip build/deploy (.github/workflows/deploy-azure-function.yml)

-Repo path
-- Solutions/Oracle Cloud Infrastructure/Data Connectors/EventHubsNamespaceToOCIStreaming

 Prerequisites
 - Azure: